john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 6. Integrates Live 2D model with Unity
 7. Creates animation flow and implements the entity C# class
 8. Does integration test in Unity
-9. Loops 5 ~ 8 untill all skills of character completed
+9. Loops 5 ~ 8 untill all skills of character completed, then restarts from 1. for another character implementation process

 {% youtube wDWf70g8BTk %}